dfiialko-prometric/rag_sample/README.md

 # RAG Azure Functions

 A Retrieval-Augmented Generation (RAG) system built with Azure Functions, Azure AI Search, and OpenAI.
-This system allows you to upload documents, search through them semantically, and generate AI-powered responses based on the retrieved content.
+This system allows you to upload documents, perform semantic search using vector embeddings, and generate AI-powered responses based on retrieved content.

 ## Features

-- **Document Processing**: Upload and parse PDF and Word documents
+- Document Processing: Upload and parse PDF and Word documents
-- **Semantic Chunking**: Split documents into meaningful chunks using Langchain
+- Text Chunking: Split documents into meaningful chunks for processing
-- **Vector Search**: Store and search document embeddings in Azure AI Search
+- Vector Embeddings: Generate 1536-dimensional embeddings using OpenAI
+- Hybrid Search: Combine text and vector search for optimal results
+- Semantic Search: Find relevant content using vector similarit
-- **AI Response Generation**: Generate contextual responses using OpenAI GPT models
+- AI Response Generation: Generate contextual responses using retrieved content
-- **Serverless Architecture**: Built on Azure Functions for scalability
+- Serverless Architecture: Built on Azure Functions for scalability

 ## Architecture